phy-precompiler/fetch-cpy-src/README.md

 path = 'Parser/asdl_c.py'
 type = 'file'

+# `rename` is OPTIONAL.
+Specifying this field can rename fetched file or move to
+# another directory.
+rename = 'asdl_c.py'

 # The `xxx_adapters` are OPTIONAL fields.
 Adapters will make pre-defined modification
 # to fetched source files.
 #